vanHekthor/VRCode/Documentation/file-specs/value-mapping.md

 # Value Mapping System V2.0

-Mapping files follow the naming convention `mapping_*.json`.
+Mapping files follow the naming convention `mappings_*.json`.
-This means any file starting with `mapping_` and ending width `.json` will be parsed.
+This means any file starting with `mappings_` and ending width `.json` will be parsed.
 It is suggested that the following files are used:
-- mapping_nfps.json
+- mappings_nfps.json
-- mapping_features.json
+- mappings_features.json
-- mapping_edges.json
+- mappings_edges.json

 Each file should then include the respective mapping of the according type.